Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Zero-Inflated ACD Model

 The zero-inflated distribution is an extension of a discrete distribution allowing the probability of zero values to be higher than the probability given by the original distribution.
 In the zero-inflated distribution, values are generated by two components -- one component generates only zero values while the other component generates integer values (including zero values) according to the original distribution. \cite{Lambert1992} proposed the zero-inflated Poisson model and \cite{Greene1994} used zero-inflated model for the negative binomial distribution.

-The \textit{zero-inflated negative binomial distribution} is a discrete distribution with three parameters.
-We consider the location parameter $\mu_i > 0$ to be time-varying, while the dispersion parameter $\alpha \geq 0$ and the probability of excessive zero values $\pi \in [0, 1)$ are static, i.e.\ $f_i = \mu_i$ and $\{ \alpha, \pi \} \in \theta$.
+The \textit{zero-inflated negative binomial distribution} is a discrete distribution with three parameters: scale parameter $\mu > 0$, dispersion parameter $\alpha \geq 0$ and probability of excessive zero values $\pi \in [0, 1)$.
 The variable $X_i$ follows the zero-inflated negative binomial distribution if

 The first process generates only zeros and corresponds to split transactions, while the second process generates values from the negative binomial distribution and corresponds to regular transactions.
 The probability mass function is